romanonly/advancedanalytics/Bayesian Learning.md

 That is what I wanted to show in this blog.

 ## Comparison Figures

 For each dataset (original and decimated) I apply five (5) learning models: Random Forest in 4 different variations and Boosted Logistic Regression (see reference (TBD).

 Then I plot Sensitivity-Specificity accuracy intervals from  resampling, calibration curves, and gain metric curves.

+Top raw shows the original dataset and how well if can be utilized for classification learning.

+The second raw is 1st dataset (I removed independent features as reported/shown/told by Bayesian analysis).

+The third raw is 2nd dataset (I removed dependent features as reported/shown/told by Bayesian analysis).

+Notice the extremely small loss of classification prediction of the 1st decimated dateset vs the original dataset.
 One can see some very extremely small loss in accuracy and confidence for the decimated set.

-Discretized all fautures: resamples, calibration-1, gains
+And these are the top features as reported by Supervised Machine Learning - that I removed!

+For 2nd expirement (bottom raw) - the dataset was damaged very badly and can not be utilized to classification/its classification is very bad.
+Notice that I removed LEAST important variables/features as reported/based on/following Supervised ML!

 <p align="center">
   <img src="https://user-images.githubusercontent.com/17115347/34651615-93804470-f3a0-11e7-9544-d7410138a5f2.jpg" width="270"/>
   <img src="https://user-images.githubusercontent.com/17115347/34651624-a3c9ff06-f3a0-11e7-9c53-ee3cf2099b9c.jpg" width="270"/>